MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 6801d964fda5        5 months ago
 ```

+How you order the instructions is important when working with image caches, as you'll see in the next section.

-### Ordering Instructions
+### Ordering instructions

 A Dockerfile is processed from top to the bottom, each Instruction compared against cached layers.
 When an instruction is found without a cached layer, this instruction and all subsequent instructions are processed in new container image layers.
 Because of this, the order in which instructions are placed is important.
 Place instructions that will remain constant towards the top of the Dockerfile.
 Place instructions that may change towards the bottom of the Dockerfile.
 Doing so reduces the likelihood of negating existing cache.

-The intention of this example is to demonstrated how Dockerfile instruction ordering can affect caching effectiveness.
-In this simple Dockerfile, four numbered folders are created.
+The following examples show how Dockerfile instruction ordering can affect caching effectiveness.
+This simple example Dockerfile has four numbered folders.

 ```dockerfile
 FROM windowsservercore